How to tell how old wood carvings are

-It’s no secret that wood carvings are the way to go if you want to make some beautiful keepsakes for yourself or decorate a room.
-Proper care and maintenance can last for generations, but there’s more to it than that—wood carvings need to be treated the right way to ensure they last.
-One of the most challenging aspects of woodwork is knowing how to treat wood carvings so they last.
-Worry not.
-This article will teach you how to figure out the proper method for treating and caring for wood carvings.
+It’s no secret that wood carvings are the best choice if you want to make yourself a beautiful keepsake or decorate a room.
+Proper care and maintenance can last for generations, but that’s not all – wood carvings need to be treated properly to make them last.
+One of the most difficult aspects of woodworking is how to treat wood carvings to make them last.
+Do not worry.
+In this article, you will learn how to properly treat and care for wood carvings.

 Dating wood by the rings

 Dating wood by the rings is a process called Dendrochronology.
 It involves observation of tree rings to the actual year they formed, and it gives you the climatic and atmospheric conditions during different periods in the life of the wood.
 Drill a sampling portion and growth ring counting (Source).

-Each ring represents a year, and outside rings that are close to the bark are the youngest.
-In some cases, you may not have the exact date, but you have a range.
+Each ring represents a year, and outside rings close to the bark are the youngest.
+Sometimes, you may not have the exact date, but you have a range.
 That does not mean you cannot have the actual date.

 Radiocarbon dating is the process of rating the age of an object with organic material using radiocarbon properties.
 As the tree grows, it develops layers of cells near the bark.

 The rate at which it grows is affected by changes in climate.
 That is how growth rings become visible.
 Each wood ring represents a complete cycle of a season or one year.
 The wood rings are visible in trees that have grown in temperate zones.

 The dendrochronology process is consistent in areas with marginal conditions such as aridity.
 In these conditions, ring growth is sensitive to the environment.
-During summer, the wood grows fast, and it is light due to large cells.
+During summer, the wood grows fast and is light due to large cells.
 In summer, the growth slows down.

 Dating wood by the color

 The same way your complexion is affected by the sun is the same way the color of the wood is with time.
 The wood continues to evolve even when treated, and the color changes its appearance over time.